 by Brittany from She Goes With Purpose

 Despite decades of Spanish rule, the customs and language of steadfast and stubborn French descendants survived centuries, and French culture is forever ingrained in the fabric of the city.
-To get a taste of the unique Crescent City French culture, just look around.
+Just look around to get a taste of the unique Crescent City French culture.
 You’ll see streets and businesses named after French places, royalty, and Catholic saints.
-The famous rivalry between France and Spain is most apparent in the eclectic mix of French Colonial, Spanish Colonial, and Creole (a mix of the first two) architecture throughout the city.
+The famous rivalry between France and Spain is most apparent in the eclectic mix of French Colonial, Spanish Colonial, and Creole (a mix of the two) architecture throughout the city.

-Finally, take a guided tour of the famous St Louis Cemetery No 1 – the oldest cemetery in New Orleans, which was built in 1789.
-The ornate above-ground tombs at this cemetery is a French tradition reminiscent of Père Lachaise cemetery in Paris.
+Finally, take a guided tour of the famous St Louis Cemetery No 1 – the oldest New Orleans cemetery built in 1789.
+The ornate above-ground tombs at this cemetery are a French tradition reminiscent of Père Lachaise cemetery in Paris.

 To experience New Orleans for yourself, fly into Louis Armstrong New Orleans International Airport, and take a $2 bus from the airport to the French Quarter.
-From there everything is walkable or the streetcar can get you to most places outside the Quarter.
-I suggest staying at HI New Orleans Hostel on Canal Street or Hotel Royal, an affordable boutique hotel tucked away in a quiet corner.
+From there, everything is walkable, or the streetcar can get you to most places outside the Quarter.
+I suggest staying at HI New Orleans Hostel on Canal Street or Hotel Royal – an affordable boutique hotel tucked away in a quiet corner of the French Quarter.